Nicotine pouch: Finland

 In Finland, until April 2023, nicotine pouches were classified for medicinal use.
 The Finnish Medicines Agency (FIMEA) stated that nicotine pouches cannot be classified as medicinal products unless they are specifically marketed for a medicinal purpose or it can be demonstrated in some other way that they are typically used as medicinal products.
+As of 1 August 2026, all nicotine pouch boxes and the pouches inside must conform to the same visual appearance requirements, regardless of brand.
+Most notably, all nicotine pouch boxes must be Pantone 448 C brown-green, may not present brand logos or any other features intended to promote sales.

 France

 Nicotine pouches, gums and pearls are due to be banned in France from 1 April 2026.
+The proposed ban followed earlier warnings from the French Agency for Food, Environment and Occupational Health and Safety (ANSES), which expressed concerns about potential toxicity risks and the possibility that certain product presentations could appeal to adolescents.
+A government decree published in September 2025 cited an increase in calls to French poison-control related to nicotine pouch exposures, rising from three cases in 2020 to eighty-six cases in 2022.
+These reports contributed to ongoing policy discussions on product safety standards and appropriate regulatory pathways for emerging nicotine products.

 Germany

-As of 2023, nicotine pouches are classified as a food product in Germany, with some being withdrawn from sale in shops under that authority due to their high nicotine content.
-They can be purchased online.
+There are no specific regulations pertaining to nicotine pouches in Germany.
+They are classified as novel food products, and their sale is illegal since nicotine is not an approved food ingredient.
+They can nevertheless be purchased online.

+India

+The Ministry of health and Family Welfare directed Indian states to take enforcement action on September 19, 2026, against the sale of nicotine pouches, citing their increasing availability through online and offline channels and concerns about nivotine exposure, particularly among children.

 Norway

-In Norway, their sale in general stores are banned because they are classified as a new nicotine product.
+In Norway, the sale of nicotine pouches in general stores is banned because they are classified as a new nicotine product by the Norwegian Directorate of Health.

 Tobacco-free nicotine pouches were for sale in Norway from 2014 to 2018, under the name Epok.
 In June 2018 the Norwegian Directorate of Health forced British American Tobacco Norway to remove Epok from sale.
 The Norwegian Directorate of Health argued that since Epok didn't contain any tobacco, it was a new form of nicotine product, distinct from the other forms of snus approved in Norway.
 Approval for the nicotine pouch brand ZYN had already been rejected twice for a very similar product.
 Within days of the ban, Epok was re-introduced to the Norwegian market, with a minute amount of bleached tobacco added, to qualify as snus, an already approved form of nicotine product.
 As of July 2025, Epok is still sold by Norwegian grocery stores.